Jaane Tu... Ya Jaane Na: Legacy

 Jaane Tu...
-Ya Jaane Na remains one of the most popular romantic comedy in Hindi cinema.
+Ya Jaane Na remains one of the most popular romantic comedies in Hindi cinema.
 It was named among Bollywood's top 10 most romantic movies by Vogue and Filmfare.
 Jaane Tu...
 Ya Jaane Na is also considered among the best films made on friendship.
 Film Companion added Naseeruddin Shah and Ratna Pathak Shah's characters in its "50 Memorable Bollywood Characters" list.

 The song "Pappu Can't Dance Saala" has been used in a scene in the 2010 film Peepli Live, also produced by Aamir Khan.
 The 2011 film Pappu Can't Dance Saala, starring Vinay Pathak and Neha Dhupia, has taken its name from the film's song of the same name.